 25th June 2020

 Again, we would like to thank all those who have helped this community in their hour of particular need !
 The community seem to be keeping in good spirits although the school management estimate that fewer than 15% of them have got their jobs back.
 Very understandably, the first jobs to open up are going […]read more

 Over recent weeks former volunteers from the BBBB programme have responded with enormous generosity to the plight of the refugee community.
 We want to express our deepest thanks to all!
 In Malaysia, as in countries around the globe, there has been a government enforced lockdown over recent weeks in response to Covid-19.
 This has meant […]read more

 Eilish and Faye had to return to the UK a few days earlier than expected as the Corona Virus meant borders were closing across the world.
-Here Eilish reflects on the second half of their assignment and what the experience meant to her…… Being home for almost a month now, its given me time to […]read more
+Here Eilish reflects on the second half of their assignment and what the experience meant to her…… As I fell back into the routine of teaching I had to […]read more

 She thought it could be useful for new volunteers if she described the average day at the refugee school……..
 A typical day teaching at the Myanmar Refugee School Every day of teaching is different and will come with its own set of challenges but also the moments of excitement.
 Here is an example of what […]read more